carbonplan/research/articles/seaweed-farming-explainer/index.md

   location.
 Sliders adjust the values of technoeconomic parameters used by the model.
-Values at the top report the production cost, the climate benefit, and the removal cost (for sinking) or mitigation cost (for products), which can be obtained as the production cost divided by the climate benefit.
+Values at the top report the production cost, the climate benefit, and the removal cost (for sinking) or mitigation cost (for products), which can be obtained as the production cost divided by the climate benefit (less product value in the case of mitigation cost).
 </FigureCaption>

 ## Assumptions and caveats